cisagov/trustymail/README.md

 #### Etc.

-* `Syntax Errors` - A list of syntax errors that were detected when scanning DMARC or SPF records, or checking for STARTTLS support.
+* `Syntax Errors` - A list of syntax errors that were encountered when analyzing SPF records.
-* `Debug` - A list of any other warnings encountered, such as DNS failures.
-These can be helpful when debugging how `trustymail` reached its conclusions.
+* `Debug` - A list of any other warnings or errors encountered, such as DNS failures.
+These can be helpful when determining how `trustymail` reached its conclusions, and are indispensible for bug reports.

 ## Public domain